JakeStanger/ironbar/docs/Compiling.md

 install target/release/ironbar ~/.local/bin/ironbar
 ```

+It is also recommended to install a [Nerd Font](https://www.nerdfonts.com/#home) for displaying symbols.

 ## Build requirements

 To build from source, you must have GTK (>= 3.22) and GTK Layer Shell installed.